Beltus/blog/_blog/2020-07-25-forget-motivation-do-this.md

 The answer is simple.
 It is **Accountability** and I am going to show you how shortly in this article.

 Hal in his book suggested to his readers to each get what he calls an **accountability partner** to practice the lessons of the miracle morning with.
-It can be a friend, colleague, or even your dog if you are leaving on an isolated island in outer space(just kidding!)
+It can be a friend, colleague, or even your dog if you are living on an isolated island in outer space(just kidding!)

 ![](https://cdn-images-1.medium.com/max/800/1*fK09W596NqClK7TeLfHY9A.jpeg)